 - You must promise to provide financial support for the relative and any other eligible relatives accompanying them for a period of three to ten years, depending on their age and relationship to you.
 This time period begins on the date they become a permanent resident.

-If you live in Quebec, you must also meet Quebec’s immigration sponsorship requirements after Citizenship and Immigration Canada approves you as a sponsor.
+If you live in Quebec, you must also meet Quebec’s immigration sponsorship requirements after we approve you as a sponsor.

 To sponsor your parent or grandparent, you must be living in Canada.